-The radiobiological data available so far on the FLASH effect indicate that better preservation of normal tissues is obtained by delivering a lower number of pulses and, therefore, a higher dose per pulse, which would lower the collection efficiency in the ionization chambers.
+Proportional counters work on successive ionization by collision between ions and gas molecules (charge multiplication); in the proportional region, amplification occurs (approximately 103-104 times) for the primary ions to obtain enough energy in the vicinity of the thin central electrode to cause more ionization in the detector.
+Two types of amplifiers are used to make the pulse height proportional to the amount of ionization produced by the particle in the chamber.The radiobiological data available so far on the FLASH effect indicate that better preservation of normal tissues is obtained by delivering a lower number of pulses and, therefore, a higher dose per pulse, which would lower the collection efficiency in the ionization chambers.
 A simple ionization chamber consists of a metal cylinder with a thin axial wire enclosed in a glass envelope in which some inert gas is filled.
 Multi-cavity ionization chambers can measure the intensity of the radiation beam in several different regions, providing information on the symmetry and flatness of the beam.

-Multi-channel xenon ionization chambers pressurized to 20 bar were developed in the 1970s and 1980s (Drost and Fenster, 1982, 198) and were successfully used in several clinical computed tomography (CT) scanners, such as the Philips 768-channel LX CT, the General Electric Model CT 90000 Series II, and the Siemens Model Somatom CR.The transmission ionization chamber generally consists of layers of PMMA coated with conductive material.
-When the atoms or gas molecules between the electrodes are ionized by the incident ionizing radiation, ion pairs are created and the resulting positive ions are created and the dissociated electrons move to the electrodes of the opposite polarity under the influence of the electric field.
-Small ventilated air ionization chambers with a volume of 0.01 to 0.3 cm3 are considered suitable for measuring field parameters up to 2 cm × 2 cm.
-They are considered radiation indicators, whereas ionization chambers are used for more quantitative measurements.
+Multi-channel xenon ionization chambers pressurized to 20 bar were developed in the 1970s and 1980s and were successfully used in several clinical computed tomography (CT) scanners.The transmission ionization chamber generally consists of layers of PMMA coated with conductive material.
+When atoms or gas molecules between the electrodes are ionized by incident ionizing radiation, ion pairs are created and resulting positive ions are created and dissociated electrons move to electrodes of opposite polarity under influence of electric field.
+Small ventilated air ionization chambers with volume of 0.01 to 0.3 cm3 are considered suitable for measuring field parameters up to 2 cm × 2 cm.
+They are considered radiation indicators whereas ionization chambers are used for more quantitative measurements.